OdedMous/Medical-Text-Classification/README.md

   - train with this code: https://www.analyticsvidhya.com/blog/2020/01/first-text-classification-in-pytorch/ (maybe I have a problem with no_grads)

 ## Libaries
-Pytorch, HuggingFace, sklearn, mumpy, Plotly
+Pytorch, HuggingFace, sklearn, numpy, Plotly

 ## Resources